 Behavioural analytics: see what moves AHT, FCR and NPS

-The problem in a GM’s words
+The problem

 You track plenty of performance metrics, but it is hard to tell what to coach next.
 Scorecards are busy.
 QA finds issues without a clear path to a fix.
 Leaders spend time in meetings, not in meaningful coaching.
-You need a simple way to see which micro behaviours happen in real calls, how consistently leaders coach them, and how those behaviours shift AHT, FCR and NPS.
+You need a simple way to see which micro-behaviours happen in real calls, how consistently leaders coach them, and how those behaviours shift AHT, FCR and NPS.

 What behavioural analytics mean in contact centres